memray/seq2seq-keyphrase/README.md

 ### Test
 Set *config['do_evaluate'] = True* and you'll see a lot of print-outs in the console and reports in directory `config['predict_path']`.
 Please be aware that this result is only for developing and debugging and it's slightly different from the reported result.

-### Evaluation (to reproduce the results in paper)
+### Evaluation (to reproduce the results in the paper)
 The performances reported in the paper is done by `keyphrase/baseline/evaluate.py`.
-It loads the phrases from `dataset/keyphrase/prediction/` and evalutes them by Precision, Recall, F-score, Bpref, MRR etc.
+It loads the phrases from `dataset/keyphrase/prediction/` and evalutes them with metrics such as Precision, Recall, F-score, Bpref, MRR etc.

+Note that the setting of evaluation is different from the settings used in training/predicting and don't be confused.
+It is loaded by calling `setup_keyphrase_baseline()` in `config.py`.
+Also if you want to reproduce the result of present keyphrase prediction (Section 5.1 of the paper), please set `config['predict_filter']` and `config['target_filter']` to 'appear-only' (line 292,293).
+Similarly, set them to 'non-appear-only' for reproducing absent keyphrase prediction (Section 5.2 of the paper).

-You can find the awesome implementation from [Kazi Saidul Hasan](http://www.hlt.utdallas.edu/~saidul/code.html) (TfIdf, TextRank, SimpleRank, ExpandRank) and [Alyona Medelyan](http://www.medelyan.com/software) (Maui and KEA).
+You can find the awesome baseline implementations from [Kazi Saidul Hasan](http://www.hlt.utdallas.edu/~saidul/code.html) (TfIdf, TextRank, SimpleRank, ExpandRank) and [Alyona Medelyan](http://www.medelyan.com/software) (Maui and KEA).
 I also have put my keyphrase outputs [here](https://drive.google.com/open?id=1DsAno3lvMlr-5rCk4qohcy4U3m__Sfj8) for your convenience (unzip to `seq2seq-keyphrase-release/dataset/keyphrase/prediction`).

 Data
 ==========